 So let’s say that you invest in some sustainable practices that build the soil organic matter.
 What I’m talking about is diversified roots which means diversified nutrient cycling in the soil profile.
 Hey, if I say the word “profile,” just think soils underground.
 I want to throw in some soil terms so we all learn.
 Let’s say that this year you decide to take out a strip of crops – say three rows of corn – on the edge of the field and either let it grow up or broadcast (throw) seeds of native plants, buckwheat, or maybe plant some trees – I know, radical!
-Here are a couple of things that happen within five years – the soil nutrients in that area build and the root systems that you’ve planted or allowed to grow up, feed the adjacent crops.
-This area of growth (it’s called a field border) also provides an area for predator insects to hang out (grasshoppers, ladybugs, black beetles, etc.) and they are your live pest management.
-The field border builds soil organic matter which is direct money into your soil and builds the organic matter of the crops growing next to it which boost yields and provides pest management which will lessen your input costs of buying products to spray.
-Spraying products not only destroys your soil ecosystem, depletes your soil nutrients, and is a yearly cost to buy, but to spray them is a cost in petroleum as well.
+Here are a couple of things that happen within five years: the soil nutrients in that area build, increasing the root systems that you’ve planted or allowed to grow up, feeding the adjacent crops.
+This area of growth (called a field border) also provides an area for predator insects to hang out (grasshoppers, ladybugs, black beetles, etc.), which are your live pest management.
+The field border builds soil organic matter, which is direct money into your soil while also building the organic matter of the crops growing next to it.
+This boosts yields and provides pest management, lessening your input costs of buying products to spray.
+Spraying products not only destroys your soil ecosystem, depletes your soil nutrients, and is a yearly cost, but spraying them is a cost in petroleum as well.
 You plant a field border and you knock the cost down within 3-5 years AND you boost your yields back up.
 Are you feeling my soil vibe here?

 Be well my friends!